Ghetla Vasa Taku Nako: Story of Handful Milk

 Bhagre Guruji tells the tale of a woman who is a strong believer in God.
 While the King's strange behaviour troubles the people in his kingdom, a sage gives a curse to the kingdom due to his rudeness.
 The sage's curse causes draught in the kingdom and the people starve.
 On learning about this, the queen decides to meet the sage.
 Later, Mai gives a 'Bhakari' to the thief who breaks into her house.
 The queen goes to a sage to find counter-measures for the curse.
 Accordingly, the king asks his people to donate milk for the ‘Pind’.
 Mai refuses to give all the milk.
 When the King punishes Mai, she asks for a bowl of milk, that she wishes to give Lord Shankar, as her last request.
 Seeing the miracle after the bowl is kept, the King realises his mistake.

 Bhanu Saptami special

 Bhagre Guruji narrates the tale of 'Bhanu Saptami Vrata'.
 Indumati, a courtesan, comes across Maharaj Samar at a riverside.
 After being ill-treated by Sardar Kumar, she worships god for a good husband.
 Queen Kanchanmala tells Maharaj her decision of personally welcoming her mother.
 Later, Queen Kanchanmala gets furious when Sardar Kumar tells her that Maharaj is in Indumati's palace.
 When Indumati confesses that she loves Maharaj Samar, Lallan makes her aware of the reality.
 She appeases Maharaj Samar by making his favourite cuisine.
 Kanchanmala questions Maharaj Samar over Indumati.

 Episodes

 Reception

-The show is airing on Zee Marathi from 8 March 2021 at 6:30 pm by replacing Majhya Navryachi Bayko.
+The show aired on Zee Marathi from 8 March 2021 by replacing Majhya Navaryachi Bayko.
 Due to COVID-19 pandemic in Maharashtra, the show was stopped on 24 April 2021 and it again restarted from 16 August 2021.